Stock Up, Stock Down After New England Patriots' 3rd Preseason Game

 It's always awful when a player gets injured.
 Edelman's injury, a non-contact ACL tear, is particularly bad.
 He'll miss the season and the Patriots will miss one of their most reliable pass-catchers.

-“Jules is a great player.
+"Jules is a great player.
 He was the leader of our room.
-I mean we have a bunch of leaders in that room, but he’s a guy that people look to," fellow wideout Danny Amendola explained, per Ryan Hannable of WEEI.com.
+I mean we have a bunch of leaders in that room, but he's a guy that people look to," Hogan said, per Ryan Hannable of WEEI.com.

 It stinks that Edelman won't be able to play in 2017.
 Looking at the long-term picture, though, his future stock may have taken a hit as well.

-Edelman is under contract through 2019 but he has just $2 million in guaranteed money remaining after this season.
-By the time next season rolls around, he'll be 32 years old and will be trying to return from a significant knee injury.
-Should the Patriots offense thrive this season Edelman on the sideline, he could bis future with the team could be very uncertain.
+Edelman is under contract through 2019 but has just $2 million in guaranteed money remaining after this season.
+By the time next season rolls around, he will be 32 years old and will be trying to return from a significant knee injury.

+Should the Patriots offense thrive this season with Edelman on the sideline, his future with the team could be uncertain.

 Up: Chris Hogan

-For this season, at least, the Patriots will need to find a replacement for Edelman in the offense.
+For this season at least, the Patriots will need to find a replacement for Edelman in the offense.
 If Friday's game was any indication, Chris Hogan could be a top candidate.

 "Next-man-up mentality, and whatever coach asks you to do you're gonna go out and do your job and do it to the best of your ability," Hogan said, per Stephen Hewitt of the Boston Herald.

 Hogan was more of a role player last season, his first with the Patriots.
 He caught 38 passes for 680 yards and four touchdowns.
-He could potentially now be a major piece and one of Brady's top targets.
-He was against Detroit, catching four passed for 70 yards and two touchdowns.
+He could now be a major piece and one of Brady's top targets.
+He was against Detroit, catching four passes for 70 yards and two touchdowns.

 Hogan is known as a downfield target, but his 6'1", 210-pound frame is built to handle the physicality of going over the middle.
 This is what Edelman was often asked to do, especially out of the slot.

-Don't be surprised if he becomes one of the top two receivers alongside Brandin Cooks,
+Don't be surprised if Hogan becomes one of the top two receivers alongside Brandin Cooks.

 Down: Jordan Richards

 Former second-round pick Jordan Richards hasn't been able to find the field with consistency in his first two seasons, and his situation may not be changing anytime soon.

 New England already has a solid trio of safeties at the top of the depth chart in Devin McCourty, Patrick Chung and Duron Harmon.

-Against the Lions, the Patriots played Richards at linebacker often.
+Against the Lions, New England played Richards at linebacker often.
 This may have been because injuries have thinned out the linebacker position.
-This may be because the Patriots are trying to find a new role for Richards in order to get him on the field.
+This may be because the Patriots are trying to find a new role for the 24-year-old in order to get him on the field.

 The results were not encouraging.
-Richards didn't look like a natural at the position and he struggled to play close to the line.
+He didn't look like a natural at the position and struggled to play close to the line.
 A missed tackle by Richards allowed Detroit running back Dwayne Allen to run 18 yards for a touchdown.

 Given the overall talent on New England's roster, time could be running out for Richards.
-The good news is that he's played infrequently enough that he's still eligible for the practice squad.
+The good news is he's played infrequently enough that he's still eligible for the practice squad.

 Up: Adam Butler